ar4/tellus_stream_sediment/README.md

 This will contain a link to download the data when they are available.

 #How to view
 The substance concentration maps are saved in GeoTIFF format, one for each substance, and then compressed into a zip file.
-Many GIS viewers are able to open the zip file directly.
-If you are not an experienced GIS user, I provide instructions to view the maps:
+All popular GIS viewers should be able to open the files.
+If you are not an experienced GIS user, I provide instructions to view the maps below.
+These instructions are for QGIS version 2.18.
+The steps may differ slightly if you are using a different version.

+1. Download `tellus_sediments.zip` if you have not done so already (see above)
+2. Unzip `tellus_sediments.zip`
-1. Download the free, open source [QGIS](https://www.qgis.org) software and install it.
+3. Download the free, open source [QGIS](https://www.qgis.org) software and install it
-2. Start QGIS
+4. Start QGIS
-3. Click Layer > Add Raster Layer
+5. Click Layer > Add Layer > Add Raster Layer
-4. Download `tellus_sediments.zip` if you have not done so already
-4. Find the `tellus_sediments.zip` file and open it
+6. Find the `tellus_sediments` directory where you unzipped `tellus_sediments.zip`, and open it
-5. All of the substance concentration maps should open as layers
-6. Select desired layer
+7. Choose the file for the substance that you wish to view, such as `tellus_Ag_mgkg.tif`, and click Open
+8. You should see a map showing the substance concentrations
-7. To make it easier to see, we will display the layer in colour
+9. To make it easier to see, we will display the layer in colour in the next steps
-8. Right click on the layer and click Properties
+10. Right click on the layer name (`tellus_Ag_mgkg` in this example) in the Layers Panel and click Properties
-9. Click on the Style tab
+11. Click on the Style tab, if it is not already open
-10. Change from Gray to Pseudo-colour
+12. Change "Render type" from "Singleband gray" to "Singleband pseudocolor"
+13. In the "Load min/max values" section, click "Classify"
-11. Click OK
+14. Click "OK"
+15. You should now see the map with different colours indicating the substance concentration
+16. With the default setting, "Continuous", the concentration range is divided into equal intervals for each colour, but you may find it more useful to change this setting (in the "Load min/max values" section of the Style tab) to "Quantile"

 #How to run
 These are instructions for running the code that generates the output `tellus_sediments.zip` file.
 You don't need to do this if you are only interested in the data (which you can download above).
 These instructions are for running on a Linux system.
 Some modifications may be necessary for other operating systems.